sosprz/nettemp/readme.md

       #- "8000"       # no ssl eg. for traefik
       #- "8000:8000"  # no ssl
       - "80:80"     # redirect to 443

+    environment:
+      # HTTPS: False  # if not using https

 ```

 # WEB access